HayonCS/ea-app/README.md

 2. Make sure the Docker service is running: `sudo service docker start`
 3. Run `docker-compose up -d` from the root of the project.
 This will build all the Docker images (if they don't already exist) and start up the Docker containers in the background.
 4. Now, run `docker-compose exec dev /bin/bash -l`.
 This will give you a bash prompt within the main dev container along with some instructions for adding the SSH key for that container into DevOps.
 5. From the bash prompt, run `project-init`.
 This will clone the repository and install needed dependencies in the container.
-It will also run `yarn git:setup-hooks`.
 6. Copy `.env.example` to `.env`.
 This will define your environment variables while running and testing the app in the Docker container.
 7. Run `yarn build` to build the codebase including utility scripts and generated types.
-8. Run `yarn initial` to create and seed all the mock data sources.
+8. Run `yarn initial` to create and seed all the data into redis.
+9. Open another terminal and run `yarn redis:load:processdata` to seed and update Mes Process Data into redis for querying statistics.

 ## Configure git